 Cashplus mostly focuses on helping people build up their credit score, and if you’re just looking for a digital-only current account, there certainly are cheaper options.

-However, the credit builder feature may have something in it for you if you have bad credit and want to improve it.
-It’s an option if you don’t want to take out a credit card or won’t be accepted for it.
-However, make sure you also have a look at our bad credit page and compare your options first.
+However, the credit builder feature may have something in it for you if you have a bad credit score and want to improve it.
+This could be particularly useful if you don’t want to take out a credit card or won’t be accepted for one.
+However, make sure you also have a look at our bad credit guide and compare your options first.

 What affects the value of Ethereum (ETH) and how might the price of ETH fluctuate in the year ahead?
 Find out in this comprehensive guide.